-The interaction of rendaku and Lyman's Law is probably one of the most well-studied phenomena in the phonological studies of Japanese (Irwin 2016a; Vance & Irwin 2016).
-A traditional phonological description of rendaku is that "the first consonant of the second member of a compound becomes voiced"; e.g., /oo/ 'big' + /tako/ 'octopus' \rightarrow [oo + dako]

-'big octopus'.
-Lyman's Law (Lyman 1894; Vance 2007) blocks rendaku when there is already another voiced obstruent in the second member of the compound; for example, /oo/ 'big' +/tokage/ 'lizard' \rightarrow [oo+dokage], [oo+tokage] 'big lizard'.
-Rendaku and Lyman's Law were studied extensively by the traditional grammarians (see Irwin 2016a), and were brought to the attention of theoretical linguists by Otsu (1980), who presented the first analysis of rendaku in the SPE-style (Chomsky & Halle 1968).1 Ito & Mester (1986) made rendaku and Lyman's Law famous in the field of theoretical phonology, as they provided an elegant analysis of rendaku and Lyman's Law using theoretical devices that were being developed at that time: autosegmental spreading, underspecification, and Obligatory Contour Principle (henceforth, OCP).
+The interaction of rendaku and Lyman's Law is probably one of the most well-studied phenomena in the phonological studies of Japanese (Irwin, 2016a; Vance & Irwin, 2016).
+A traditional phonological description of rendaku is that "the first consonant of the second member of a compound becomes voiced"; e.g., /oo/ 'big' + /tako/ 'octopus' $\rightarrow$ [oo+dako] 'big octopus'.
+Lyman's Law (Lyman, 1894; Vance, 2007) blocks rendaku when there is already another voiced obstruent in the second member of the compound; for example, /oo/ 'big' +/tokage/ 'lizard' $\rightarrow$ \[oo+dokage], [oo+tokage] 'big lizard'.
+Rendaku and Lyman's Law were studied extensively by the traditional grammarians (see Irwin 2016a), and were brought to the attention of theoretical linguists by Otsu (1980), who presented the first analysis of rendaku in the SPE-style (Chomsky & Halle, 1968).\1 Ito & Mester (1986) made rendaku and Lyman's Law famous in the field of theoretical phonology, as they provided an elegant analysis of rendaku and Lyman's Law using theoretical devices that were being developed at that time: autosegmental spreading, underspecification, and OCP (henceforth, Obligatory Contour Principle).
 Later, Ito & Mester (2003a) in their monograph developed a comprehensive reanalysis of rendaku and Lyman's Law within the framework of Optimality Theory (OT: Prince & Smolensky 2004).
-Reflecting the fact that they are now well-known in the field of theoretical phonology, rendaku and Lyman's Law appear in a number of introductory phonology textbooks (Kenstowicz 1994: 493, 511-512; Roca 1994: 75-76; Spencer 1996: 60-61; Roca & Johnson 1999: 663; Gussenhoven & Jacobs 2011: 58).
-Most generative studies on rendaku and Lyman's Law consider them to be purely phonological or morphophonological (however, see Vance 2014 and Kawahara 2015a for critical assessment of this common assumption in theoretical linguistics).
+Reflecting the fact that they are now well-known in the field of theoretical phonology, rendaku and Lyman's Law appear in a number of introductory phonology textbooks (Gussenhoven & Jacobs 2011, p.
+58; Kenstowicz 1994, p.
+493, pp. 511-512; Roca 1994, pp. 75-76; Roca & Johnson 1999, p.663, Spencer 1996, pp. 60-61).
+Most generative studies on rendaku and Lyman's Law consider them to be purely phonological or morphophonological (however, see Kawahara 2015a and Vance 2014 for critical assessment of this common assumption in theoretical linguistics).

-Building on some previous work (Vance 2007; 2015; 2016; Kawahara 2015a), this paper presents an alternative interpretation of rendaku and Lyman's Law, which explains their properties arguably better than the purely phonological view.
+Building on some previous work (Kawahara, 2015a; Vance, 2007, 2015, 2016), this paper presents an alternative conception of rendaku and Lyman's Law, which explains their properties arguably better than the purely phonological view.
 In essence, this paper proposes the following: